-Grayscale Investments, LLC, as sponsor (the "Sponsor") on behalf of the Grayscale Bitcoin Trust (BTC) (the "Trust"), and the Transfer Agent entered into Participant Agreements with Jane Street Capital, LLC, Virtu Americas LLC, Macquarie Capital (USA) Inc. and ABN AMRO Clearing USA LLC, pursuant to which such entities have agreed to act as Authorized Participants, in each case effective as of January 10, 2024.
+Grayscale Investments, LLC, as sponsor (the "Sponsor") on behalf of the Grayscale Ethereum Trust (ETH) (the "Trust"), and the Transfer Agent entered into Participant Agreements with Jane Street Capital, LLC, Virtu Americas LLC, Macquarie Capital (USA) Inc. and ABN AMRO Clearing USA LLC, pursuant to which such entities have agreed to act as Authorized Participants, in each case effective as of July 22, 2024.
 Each Participant Agreement is substantially in the form filed herewith as Exhibit 10.1.

 The Trust issues common units of fractional undivided beneficial interest representing ownership in the Trust ("Shares") to, and redeems Shares from, Authorized Participants on an ongoing basis, but only in one or more Baskets (with a "Basket" being a block of 10,000 Shares).
 The Participant Agreements set forth the procedures for the creation and redemption of Baskets by the Authorized Participants.
-Although the Trust creates Baskets only upon the receipt of Bitcoins, and redeems Baskets only by distributing Bitcoins, at this time an Authorized Participant can only submit "Cash Orders," pursuant to which the Authorized Participant will deposit cash into, or accept cash from, the Cash Account in connection with the creation and redemption of Baskets.
-Cash Orders will be facilitated by the Transfer Agent and Grayscale Investments, LLC, acting other than in its capacity as Sponsor (in such capacity, the "Liquidity Engager"), which will engage one or more eligible companies (each, a "Liquidity Provider") that is not an agent of, or otherwise acting on behalf of, any Authorized Participant to obtain or receive Bitcoin in connection with such orders.
+Although the Trust creates Baskets only upon the receipt of Ether, and redeems Baskets only by distributing Ether or proceeds from the disposition of Ether, at this time an Authorized Participant can only submit "Cash Orders," pursuant to which the Authorized Participant will deposit cash into, or accept cash from, a segregated account maintained by the Transfer Agent in the name of the Trust for purposes of receiving and distributing cash in connection with the creation and redemption of Baskets (such account, the "Cash Account") in connection with the creation and redemption of Baskets.
+Cash Orders will be facilitated by the Transfer Agent and Grayscale Investments, LLC (in such capacity, the "Liquidity Engager"), which will engage one or more eligible companies (each, a "Liquidity Provider") that is not an agent of, or otherwise acting on behalf of, any Authorized Participant to obtain or receive Ether in connection with such orders.
 The Sponsor may in its sole discretion limit the number of Shares created pursuant to Cash Orders on any specified day without notice to the Authorized Participants and may direct the Marketing Agent to reject any Cash Orders in excess of such capped amount.
 The redemption of Shares pursuant to Cash Orders will only take place if approved by the Sponsor in writing, in its sole discretion and on a case-by-case basis.